openwdl/wdl-docs/overview.md

 The following are the top-level values of the project.

-- **Human readable and writable.** WDL aims to be readable and writable by a wide variety of audiences, including software engineers, domain experts, and platform operators.
+- **Human-readable and -writable.** WDL aims to be readable and writable by a wide variety of audiences, including software engineers, domain experts, and platform operators.
 To this end, the language prioritizes providing a concise, domain-specific grammar that expresses the majority of (but not all) workflows succinctly.
 This